gbdev/gb-asm-tutorial/src/cheatsheet.md

 ::: tip

-Sprites by default are in 8x8 mode.
+Sprites are in 8x8 mode by default.

 :::